Jane Fraser (executive): Early life and education

-Jane Fraser was born in St Andrews, Scotland.
-She attended Girton College, Cambridge, from 1985 to 1988, graduating with an BA (promoted to a MA per tradition) in economics.
+Jane Fraser was born on 13 July 1967 in St Andrews, Scotland.
+She attended Girton College, Cambridge, from 1985 to 1988, graduating with a BA (promoted to an MA per tradition) in economics.

 After graduation, she worked as a mergers and acquisitions analyst at Goldman Sachs, London, from July 1988 to July 1990, then as a brokerage associate for Asesores Bursátiles, a Madrid-based securities broker, from August 1990 to June 1992.
-In 1992 she enrolled at Harvard Business School, earning her MBA in 1994.
+In 1992, she enrolled at Harvard Business School, earning her MBA in 1994.

 McKinsey & Company

-In 1994 she joined McKinsey & Company, working in financial services and global strategy, eventually rising to partner.
-For the first six years she worked in New York, and for the last four years in London.
-She worked part-time while raising her young children.
+In 1994, Fraser joined McKinsey & Company, working in financial services and global strategy, eventually rising to partner.
+For the first six years, she worked in New York, and for the last four years in London.
+Fraser worked part-time while raising her young children.

-She wrote articles on globalization and was a co-author, with three other McKinsey employees, of the 1999 book Race for the World: Strategies to Build a Great Global Firm.
-As part of her research for the book, she traveled to China, Hong Kong, Indonesia, Singapore, and India to interview McKinsey clients about their global challenges.
-After hearing her speak about the book, Citigroup executive Michael Klein spent several years encouraging Fraser to make the move to Citigroup, which she eventually did in 2004.
+Fraser wrote articles on globalization and was a co-author, with three other McKinsey employees, of the 1999 book Race for the World: Strategies to Build a Great Global Firm.
+The book hailed Citi as a model for “leveraging superior business-system productivity costs in different geographies.”
+As part of Fraser's research for the book, she traveled to China, Hong Kong, Indonesia, Singapore and India to interview McKinsey clients about their global challenges.
+After hearing Fraser speak about the book, Citigroup executive Michael Klein spent several years encouraging her to make the move to Citigroup, which she eventually did in 2004.